 What Mobility Scooter Is Right For Me?

 Picking the right mobility scooter is the key to having a positive experience.
 This is because there are so many factors you have to think about.
-Here is how you can get a Mobility Scooter that is right for you.
+Here is how to get a Mobility Scooter that is right for you.

 Is A Mobility Scooter Right For Me?
 Key Points:

-• Before you go out and buy a scooter, give some thought to the types of terrain you’ll be travelling on.
+• Before you buy a scooter, consider the terrain you’ll be travelling on.

 • Choose a four-wheel scooter with compact wheels and a tight turning radius if you are more adventurous.

-• Before buying an outdoor scooter, think about the temperature and rainfall in your area.
+• Before buying an outdoor scooter, consider your area’s temperature and rainfall.

 • A medium-sized scooter will allow you to go farther than a small one.